Neuroscience-Based Behavioral Change in Midtown Manhattan

 What is the Strategy Call and what does it cost?

 The Strategy Call is a phone conversation with Dr. Ceruto.
 She maps the neural mechanisms driving your behavioral pattern and determines whether MindLAB's methodology is the right fit.
-The fee is $250.
+The fee is confirmed when you book your Strategy Call.

 Can this help with self-sabotage patterns?